nuxt/website-v2/README.md

 ### When working on a new language you will need to:

+- Create a new branch
-- create the 18n locale file in the i18n folder by copying the en version and modifying it to the new language.
+- Create the 18n locale file in the i18n folder by copying the en version and modifying it to the new language.
-- add your language to the nuxt.config file in the i18n property by copying the en version and modifying it to the new language
+- Add your language to the nuxt.config file in the i18n property by copying the en version and modifying it to the new language
-- in the content directory copy the en folder and rename it to your language's locale.
+- In the content directory copy the en folder and rename it to your language's locale.
 - You can then start translating your files.
+- Once finished push your changes and then create a pull request.

 ## Development